cloudfoundry/summit-hands-on-labs/na-2020/cf-for-k8s/README.md

 ## Create a values file

-Lets create a values file using the convenient script `generate-values.sh`.
+Lets create a values file using `generate-values.sh`.
 Copy and paste the following command in your console.

 ```console
 ./hack/generate-values.sh -d $CF_DOMAIN > cf-values.yml